 Environmental factors that influence site selection

-You should consider the following environmental factors when selecting a site for your land-based marine aquaculture operation.
+Consider environmental factors when selecting a site for your freshwater aquaculture venture.
+This includes the following:

-Conduct a soil survey before choosing a site.
 Soils must be impervious (more than 20% clay) to ensure minimum water is lost through seepage.
 Clay or clay-loam soils are ideal.
+Avoid soil types:

-- with gravel/sand layers or rock strata formations
+- with gravel or sand layers, or rock strata formations

-An adequate supply of freshwater is also necessary for some hatcheries and processing plants.
-Sources include dams, freshwater waterways, run-off, irrigation channels and underground bores.
+An abundant supply of good-quality freshwater is vital to support most aquaculture operations.
+Sources include dams, rivers and creeks, run-off, irrigation channels and underground bores.